Azure-Samples/azure-ml-federated-learning/docs/provisioning/silo_vnet_existingstorage.md

 Make sure `pairRegion` matches with the region of your storage account.

+## Set up interactions within the silo

-## Set required permissions between the silo's compute and the silo's existing storage account
+Let's set required permissions between the silo's compute and the silo's existing storage account.

 1. Navigate the Azure portal to find your resource group.